TartanMalcolm/Dreamcatching/README.md

         3.2 Judging:
         - Actor: Judge (bot)
-        - Session Aim: Stack rank multiple possible Jitters based on their Report Card, and the coherence of the Evaluation.
+        - Session Aim: Stack rank multiple possible Jitters based on their Report Card, and the coherence of the Report Card.
         - Input: Intent, Jitters, Report Cards.
         - Operation: Consider the Intent, check the internal coherence of the Report Card.
 Adjust, normalise and weight the Impact.
 Stack rank the Jitters.
         - Output: Jitter Stack Rank.